josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - <details>
   <summary>IsImageMethod&lt;TDelegate&gt;(this TDelegate?)</summary>

-  Determines whether all methods referenced by the specified delegate originate from statically compiled image code (AOT/R2R) rather than dynamically generated runtime code.
+  Determines whether all methods referenced by the specified delegate are backed by statically compiled image code rather than dynamically generated runtime code.

   **Notes:**
+    - This API is primarily intended for Mono-based runtimes.
     - Returns `false` if the delegate is `null` or any referenced method is an open generic method.
     - On platforms without memory inspection support, detection may be unreliable and defaults to `false`.
     - In reflection-free runtimes, valid delegates are assumed to refer to image-backed code.